pliyo/sensu-plugins-influxdb-metrics-checker/README.md

 - 24h good

 - session.certified will turn into a bad request
 - "session.certified" is good.
-Notice that when you use grafana or influx db console you don't need the quotes, but when you query through the script you'll need them.
+Notice that when you use grafana or influx db console you don't need the quotes but when you query through the script you'll need them.
  When using regex both with and without quotes will work, because what matters is `/^[metric]$/`
 ```

 **When passing parameters**